mukesh1811/ngx/README.md

 token no | date(DDMMYYYY)
 save in print - under canSave flag lot number not mandatory - "no lot"

+duplicates in consignor and customer name. currently using id column - use name-location (5) - check in db construct name-loc deconstruct name-loc to id

 #################################################################################################################################################
 ASK